Month: January 2024

 Why didn’t anyone save the Romanovs?

 The Romanovs were the last of the Imperial royal family of Russia.
-They were most cruelly assassinated in July 1918 and their bodies thrown into a ditch.
+The new Bolshevik government most cruelly assassinated them in July 1918 and their bodies thrown into a ditch.
 If you didn’t already know, the family consisted of the former Tsar Nicholas II, the Tsarina Alexandra and their five children.
-The oldest four children were all girls named in order of birth Olga, Tatiana, maria and Anastasia.
+The oldest four children were the sisters Olga, Tatiana, maria and Anastasia.
 The youngest child was the heir or Tsarevich, Alexey just fourteen at the time of his murder by the then Bolshevik government.
 Mowed down in a hail of bullets, their bodies thrown without reverence or ceremony into a ditch to rot.
 Why didn’t anyone save the Romanovs?
 Helen Rappaport explores this in her fascinating book, The Race to Save the Romanovs.

 Deposed from 300 years of Royalty.